 Premier Inn are due to commence works on The Barmwells Mill site to create a 61-bedroom hotel with a breakfast restaurant with an anticipated opening date of spring/summer 2019.
 A major investment into the town centre by a corporate occupier which can only lead to positive things for town.

 Stratton Creber Commercial have already witnessed an increase in activity at the lower end of Market Jew Street, close to the proposed Premier Inn, with two freehold disposals completed in quick succession.
 No. 41 The Painted Bird as an investment sale, the other, No. 38 for the re development of the upper floors to residential and the ground floor to be utilised by an independent clothing retailer.
-Whilst across the road from the Bramwells Mill site, the former Dockside Trading premises quickly placed under offer, off a quoting rental of £15,000 per annum, to an independent operator.
+Whilst across the road from the Bramwells Mill site, the former Dockside Trading premises was quickly placed under offer, off a quoting rental of £15,000 per annum, to an independent operator.

 Adam Beverley-Jones – BSc Rural Estate Man